Large Scale Projects: Claes Oldenburg and Coosje van Bruggen

 Nick Doob has directed five Oscar-nominated films including, From Mao to Mozart and Smile Pinki, which won.
 He has received eight NEA filmmaker grants and is a member of the Film Academy and the Directors' Guild.
 He co-directed, with D. A. Pennebaker and Chris Hegedus, Down from the Mountain, Elaine Stritch at Liberty, and Al Franken: God Spoke, and collaborated with his wife, Linda Atkinson, on Carmen & Geoffrey, the prize-winning film about dancers Carmen Lavallade and Geoffrey Holder.
 He has taught documentary filmmaking at SUNNY Purchase and Yale University.

 Lana Jokel was born in Shanghai, China.
 She grew up in Brazil, and was educated in France and the United States where she studied languages and also attended the Boston Museum of Fine Arts School.
 She was also an art adviser, curator, and the producer of lacquer screens with Ed Ruscha and Roy Lichtenstein.
-Her film career began working with American film pioneers Stephen Leacock and D.A.
+She began her movie career by working with American film pioneers Richard Leacock and D.A.
 Pennebaker.
 She edited Norman Mailer and Andy Warhol films as well as documentaries on art and music before making her own films.
 Her films have been shown internationally at film festivals and museums, winning several prizes.